abhishekvpsingh/ai_book_reader/README.md

 # AI Book Reader & Smart Summary System

-AI-powered book reader that ingests PDFs, extracts a structured section tree, and generates versioned summaries with figures and TTS.
+A production‑ready, self‑hosted book reader for PDF textbooks that preserves original layout, builds a structured section tree, and generates versioned summaries with figures and TTS.
 Runs as a Dockerized monorepo (FastAPI + Streamlit + RQ + Redis) on Mac and NAS.

+## Highlights
+- Embedded PDF.js viewer with outline navigation, page jump, and zoom controls.
+- Section tree from TOC or heading inference.
+- Click‑to‑summarize directly from the PDF viewer (outline or page text).
+- Versioned summaries with figures and audio playback (TTS).
+- “Ask about selection” Q&A with saved, page‑anchored notes and highlights.
+- Rename/Delete books from the sidebar (under “Manage book”).

 ## Workflow Overview
 1) Upload a PDF.
-2) Ingestion extracts text, TOC/heading-based sections, and embedded images.
+2) Ingestion extracts text, sections (TOC/heading inference), and images.
-3) Sections appear in the tree; click a node to generate summaries (recursive supported).
+3) Read the book in the embedded PDF viewer.
+   - Click an outline item or a page heading to open a summary popup for that section.
+   - Select text, ask a question, and optionally save a note to highlight the text.
-4) Summaries are versioned and shown in a modal with figures and TTS playback.
+4) Summaries are versioned and displayed with figures and TTS.
-5) PDF viewer preserves the original layout and supports outline navigation.

 ## Quick Start (Mac)
 1) Copy env template:
 ```bash
 cp .env.example .env
 ```
+2) (Optional) Configure LLM provider:
-2) (Optional) Set `LLM_PROVIDER=openai` and `OPENAI_API_KEY=...` in `.env`, or configure Ollama.
+- OpenAI: set `LLM_PROVIDER=openai` and `OPENAI_API_KEY=...`
+- Ollama: see setup below
 3) Start the stack:
 ```bash
 docker compose up --build